jacnel/LSSRobotWin32/InstallReadme.txt

 	-pyserial, numpy, matplotlib

 If there are errors dealing with "clr" module, unzip Python for .NET into the working directory along with a copy of the python.exe from the Python27 folder after installing python 2.7
+If you're using Windows 8 and you have these issues, install Python for .NET usind PIP.

 Canopy and Visual Studios are optional editors